lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 The collection is entitled "[One year in Tü.
 A Chapter.](https://pixelfed.uno/c/494541470111381622)" and it is fully available on my [Pixelfed profile](https://pixelfed.uno/@bonte.lu).
 All the photos are published under the [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-This blog post is part of a Tübingen themed project made of three posts, so you may want to also visit the Tübingen Experiential Guide for International Students and the Tübingen Hiking Guide (both coming soon!).
+This blog post is part of a Tübingen themed project made of three posts, so you may want to also visit the Tübingen Experiential Guide for International Students (coming soon!) and the [Tübingen Hiking Guide](lucabontempi.com/blog/tuebingen_hiking_guide/).

 Here you can view every photo with a little bit of commentary!